 There is too much clothing being churned out; in some cases, designers are showing over 60 looks in their collections

 Then, there are the environmental impacts of continuing to produce fashion at such a rapid pace.
-Fast fashion brands such as Zara, Shein, and PrettyLittleThing (which, curiously, attempts stabs at legitimacy with its showings at various fashion weeks) bear a large part of the brunt for fashion’s assault on the planet’s climate.
+Fast fashion brands such as Zara, Shein, and PrettyLittleThing (which, curiously, attempts stabs at legitimacy with its showings at various fashion weeks) bear a large part of the brunt of fashion’s assault on the planet’s climate.

 However, luxury fashion brands cannot escape fault.
 We’ve all heard the story about Burberry burning clothes that it doesn’t use.
 To their – and other brands’ – credit, they have been finding other ways to reuse unused fabrics and finished items.
 Upcycled clothing is becoming more common, for example, with brands such as Conner Ives and RVDK leading the way.
 And companies such as FABSCRAP, based in Brooklyn, collect fabric scraps from brands to recycle and reuse instead of allowing them to find their way into landfills.

 Still, a primary answer to this quandary needs to be to create fewer looks with each collection.
 Another primary answer needs to be to produce less of each look – perhaps through taking orders of clothing via a pre-ordering system like brands such as KHAITE are already doing.
 If pre-ordering as a system were more widespread, then brands would only create that for which there was a demand.
-It would also force consumers to be more thoughtful about they purchase.
+It would also force consumers to be more thoughtful about what they purchase.
 That combination, while not the complete answer to fashion’s sustainability issues, could do wonders for the environment – and would help to slow down an industry that claims that it wants to do so.

 Allow us to revisit the question: what happened to the fashion industry’s previously stated desire to slow down?
 If the past is any indication, fashion is slow to adapt to change.
 The industry says that it wants more diversity, yet it took the murder of George Floyd and the ensuing calls for justice and equality from a justifiably angry public to force their hand.
-The jury is still out as to whether fashion’s efforts to genuinely address diversity issues is genuine.
+The jury is still out as to whether fashion’s efforts to genuinely address diversity issues are genuine.

 The industry says that it wants to be more sustainable, yet it took blindingly obvious climate change occurrences to begin to wake them up.
 Even with that, fashion continues to use unsustainable materials and perpetuate unsustainable practices.
 As we have previously stated, there are plenty in the industry working towards doing the right thing (which is wonderful), but they are outnumbered by those who are not.

 A great start towards the move for more widespread sustainability in fashion should be to philosophically – and materially – invest in the concept of “slow”.
 Slowing down would help our planet, and it would show that we are serious about doing our part to address climate change.
 For our part, we are exploring the concept of “slow journalism”; we’ll discuss that in a later article.
 As for our coverage of the various fashion weeks?
-We will cover what we can at a pace that makes sense for our company, while making sure that our coverage is still done within a reasonable timeframe.
+We will cover what we can at a pace that makes sense for our company while making sure that our coverage is still done within a reasonable timeframe.